Sunday, 17 July 2022

 DOT KING; THE BROADWAY BUTTERFLY

 Her real name was Anna Marie Keenan and she was born in August 10 1896 (although some sources suggest she may have been born in 1894) to poor working class Irish immigrants in upper Manhattan, in a similar background story to Clara Bow.
-By age 16 or 18 she had already dropped out of highschool and married Eugene Oppel.
+By age 16 (or 18) she had already dropped out of highschool and married Eugene Oppel.
 It was not a happy marriage, he was an unambitious part time chauffeur who walked with a limp and had little future career prospects while she was dreaming of better things and she came to despise him, referring to him as a bum.
-They married in 1912 (which would have made her only 16 if the 1896 date is correct which is possible but does make the 1894 date more likely) but by at least 1920 he was listed as living in Brooklyn alone and Anna Keenan was moving on up although it would be years until she got around to actually divorcing him.
+They married in 1912 (which would have made her only 16 if the 1896 date is correct which is certainly possible but does make the 1894 date more likely) but by at least 1920 he was listed in census reports as living in Brooklyn alone and Anna Keenan was moving on up although it would be years until she got around to actually divorcing him.
 She got a job working in a dress shop, changed her name to the less ethnic sounding Dot King and dreamed of becoming an actress or dancer.
 Whatever her actual talents were she was able to turn heads with her cascade of honey blonde tresses, big blue eyes, peaches and cream complexion with a trace of freckles, shapely legs and hourglass figure.
 She also had a bubbly and clear eyed flirtatious charm and a passionate but submissive sex drive to go with it.
 She clearly did do some modelling but it's unclear exactly what real showbiz work she actually did.
 Was she even an actual chorus girl or even a burlesque dancer or did she just talk a good game?
 At this point it's impossible to know but she clearly did attract enough male attention that she instead became a high priced courtesan with a list of well healed clients that ranged from the ultra respectable social register to gangsters and bootleggers including reputatively the notorious gambler and bookmaker Arnold Rothstein, recent fixer of the 1919 World series.
-Perhaps it was Rothstein who staked her in her new venture by 1920 as the hostess at a swanky Manhattan speakeasy.
+It was probably Rothstein who staked her in her new venture by 1920 as the hostess at a swanky Manhattan speakeasy.

 Among its many unintended consequences prohibition opened up new opportunities for at least a few women in the nightclub business.
 Previously saloons, taverns, beer halls and burlesque clubs were all-male affairs.
 They were owned and run by men and most of the clientele were men.
 Virtually the only women to be found were barmaids, prostitutes and in some clubs singers and dancers.
 Many places even had bylaws barring women, however erratically enforced.
 However, after 1920 bylaw enforcement was obviously a moot point since everything was illegal anyway and some younger and more adventurous women, having just won the right to vote, were eager to defy a law they felt was simply silly and annoying.
 After the Great War they were also ready to let their hair down, or bob it, hike their skirt hems up and have fun.
 The resulting Jazz Age and it's Flappers is too well known to be elaborated here but suffice it to say Dot King embraced the Flapper role with gusto and quickly became a well known fixture on the Manhattan nightclub scene, dancing and partying til dawn at the best clubs, wearing the swankiest furs and jewels and dating wealthy and powerful men who were happy to pay for her favours.
-At some point someone figured out that a speakeasy run by a flashy woman would be a selling point from the usual collection of sleazy or thuggish men and some of the most popular speakeasies in New York were hosted by flashy women.
+At some point someone figured out that a speakeasy run by a flashy woman would be a selling point from the usual collection of sleazy or thuggish men and some of the most popular speakeasies in New York were indeed hosted by flashy women.

 dkAMK